deltegui/json_validator/README.md

 ## Usage

-First you need to create a new JsonValidator instance calling to exported function:
+First, you need to create a new JsonValidator instance calling to exported function:

 ```javascript
 const jsonValidator = require('simplejsonvalidator');